Transportation System Plan

 - Develop Evaluation Criteria: Identify ways to measure whether projects are appropriate to include in the TSP Update.

-- Identify & Evaluate Scenarios: The Future Conditions and Needs Report and Evaluation Criteria will be used to determine the ‘best fit’ transportation system to satisfy the Goals and Objectives of the TSP Update.
-The Alternatives and Options will quantify the benefits and impacts of potential projects to be added to or removed from the current TSP, ensuring that the benefits outweigh potential impacts.
+- Identify & Evaluate Scenarios: Determines the ‘best fit’ transportation system to satisfy the Goals and Objectives of the TSP Update.
+The Alternatives and Options will quantify the benefits and impacts of potential projects to be added to or removed from the current TSP.
+This will ensure that the benefits outweigh potential impacts.
 This step will also evaluate replacement solutions for the Bend Road Extension that is being removed from the RTP.

 - Create Solutions & Strategies: Based on the Alternatives and Options, transportation system solutions and strategies will be identified that can address future needs.

-- Develop a Financial Plan: When possible solutions have been identified, a funding plan will be created that is consistent with the City revenue projections.
+- Develop a Financial Plan: When possible solutions have been identified, a funding plan will be created that is consistent with City revenue projections.

 WHO IMPLEMENTS THE TSP?

 The TSP is implemented by the City through a list of prioritized projects and a financial plan.
 The MPO implements the MTP.
-The actual construction of the projects can be completed by the City, private developers, and regional, state or federal agencies, depending on the project.
+The construction of the projects may be completed by the City, private developers, and regional, state or federal agencies, depending on the project.

 This web page will include regular updates on the progress of the TSP update.
-For more information about transportation and long-range planning, see the City of Bend's Growth Management Department web page.
+For more information, see the Growth Management Department web page.